jduffield65/coppafish/docs/pipeline/stitch.md

     We will always be finding the offset of a tile relative to a tile with a [smaller index](#global-coordinates).

-The tile indices for neighbours that we find the overlap in the north/south direction for are saved as `nb.stitch.south_pairs`.
+The tile indices for neighbours for which we find the overlap in the north/south direction are saved as `nb.stitch.south_pairs`.
 The shift between tile `nb.stitch.south_pairs[i, 0]` and tile `nb.stitch.south_pairs[i, 1]` is saved as `nb.stitch.south_shifts[i]`.